cyberbotics/webots/docs/blog/Webots-2021-a-release.md

 ## Extra Goodies

-Webots now supports Python 3.9 on all platforms (Windows, Linux and mac OS).
+Webots now supports Python 3.9 on all platforms (Windows, Linux, and macOS).

 **Go and [download](https://cyberbotics.com/#download) Webots R2021a today, so you don't miss out on all these great new features!**